MarvinHill/3d-scanner/README.md

 - run docker compose to build the artifacts
-- then run the ansible playbook
+- then run the ansible playbook `ansible-playbook -i production site.yml`

 ### Copy to rpi
 scp scanner marvin@192.168.188.59:/tmp